pohjoma/pohjoma/README.md

 - 👋 Hi, I’m @pohjoma
-- 👀 I’m interested in IOT.
+- 👀 I’m interested in python,  IOT.
 I have been workin in IT field 40 years.
 Master degree in Information Technology.
 And now just testing interesting things for fun.
 66 yrs old.
-- 🌱 I’m currently learning iot.
+- 🌱 I’m currently learning machine learning and python
 - 💞️ I’m looking to collaborate on any projects.
 - 📫 How to reach me : mjpohjola@gmail.com